The glassy random laser: replica symmetry breaking in the intensity fluctuations of emission spectra

-The RL action, at least in some specific configuration, presents peculiar properties such as strong non-trivial spectral fluctuations \cite{Skipetrov00, Anglos04, vanderMolen06,Lepri07,Mujumdar07,Fallert09}, i.e., narrow emission spikes in the spectra can change frequency from one excitation pulse to another one.
-These will be termed \emph{shot-to-shot} fluctuations.
-In spectral fluctuations measurements the scattering particles and all external experimental conditions are kept constant.
-These differences are, thus, only due to the initial configuration of pre-pumping cold cavity modes occurring because of spontaneous emissions and they are conjectured to correspond to a glassy behavior consisting in many equivalent degenerate states constituting the RL regime.
-A connection to statistical mechanical models with quenched disordered interaction, i.e., spin-glass models, has been recently established \cite{AngelaniZamponiPRB,ContiLeuzziPRL09,ContiLeuzziPRB11,Antenucci14a}, providing a new point of view on the shot-to-shot fluctuations phenomenon.
-The leading mechanism for the non-deterministic activation of the modes can be identified with the possible frustration of the disordered interactions and the consequent presence of a large number of degenerate states, each corresponding to a given set of activated modes specified by their own wavelengths, phases and intensities.
-The RL regime is associated to an effective thermodynamic phase where the tendency of the modes to oscillate coherently in intensity is frustrated: in the language of the replica theory \cite{MPVBook}, it corresponds to a phase where the symmetry among replica is broken and the overlaps between mode amplitudes display a nontrivial structure.
-Identical copies of the system show different amplitude equilibrium configurations, as the ergodicity is broken in many distinct states.
+At least in some random media, the RL action presents the peculiar property of displaying strong non-trivial spectral fluctuations \cite{SkiMay00,Anglos04,vanderMolen06,Leprietal07,Mujetal07,Fallert09}, i.e., narrow emission resonances appear to change frequency from one excitation pulse of the pumping laser to another one \cite{Cao98,Cao01a,Cao2001,Nakamura14}.
+These will be termed \emph{shot-to-shot} fluctuations from now on.
+If in spectral fluctuation measurements the scattering particles and all external experimental conditions are kept constant, these fluctuations will only be due to the initial configuration of pre-pumping electromagnetic modes occurring because of spontaneous emissions.

+A connection to statistical mechanical models with quenched disordered interaction, i.e., spin-glass models \cite{MPVBook,Parisi06,Guerra09,Talagrand11}, has been recently established \cite{Antetal14,AntCriLeu14c,Angetal06,Angetal06b,Leuetal09,Conti11}, providing a new point of view on the shot-to-shot fluctuations phenomenon.
+The leading mechanism for the non-deterministic activation of the modes is here identified with the frustration of the disordered interactions and the consequent presence of a large number of equivalent {\em states}.
+For {\em state} we mean a given ensemble of activated mode configurations, specified by their own wavelengths, phases and intensities, realized by very many emissions on time-scales of the order of the duration of the shot, that is, of the RL life-time itself.
+The diverse spectral realizations are, thus, conjectured to correspond to a glassy behavior consisting in many equivalent degenerate states constituting the RL regime.
+This glassy light regime is associated to an effective thermodynamic phase where the tendency of the modes to oscillate coherently in intensity is frustrated: in the language of the replica theory \cite{MPVBook}, it corresponds to a phase where the symmetry among equivalent replicas is spontaneously broken \cite{Parisi79} and the overlap (i.e., the similarity) between the configurations of the mode amplitudes display a nontrivial structure \cite{AntCriLeu14c,Parisi83}.
+Identical copies of the system show different amplitude equilibrium configurations, as the ergodicity is broken in many distinct states \cite{Parisi82}.